Resource allocation helps project managers schedule the best team for the job, and optimize how work is assigned.

 How to handle resource allocation problems

-You adopt all the right tools, follow resource allocation best practice, and still, you run into problems along the way.
-Hiccups are going to happen, so it's best to prepare now.
+Even if you adopt all the right tools and follow resource allocation best practices, you will probably still run into problems.
+Hiccups are going to happen, so it's best to be prepared!

-Let's take a look at the top challenges project managers face and how to overcome them.
+Let's take a look at some of the top challenges project managers face and how to overcome them.

 The project scope changes

-You do your best to plan resource allocation for upcoming projects.
-But there's always the chance of scope creep.
-Maybe the tasks were larger than expected or required skills you didn't account for.
+You did your best to plan resource allocation for your upcoming projects, but there's still the chance of scope creep.
+Maybe the tasks were more extensive than expected or required skills you didn't account for.

-- Ensure project scopes are always clear and defined
+- Ensure project scopes are always transparent and defined.

-- Strive to do your best work, but don't be a perfectionist if it’s going to cause delays
+- Strive to do your best work, but don't be a perfectionist if it will cause delays.

-- Monitor team performance to ensure everything’s on track
+- Monitor team performance to ensure everything is on track.

-- Analyze the revision request to understand the scope creep fully
+- Analyze the revision request to understand the scope creep thoroughly.

 Resources become unavailable